jngaravitoc/Hagamos_lo_que_diga_el_corazon/README.md

 4) Open animation_plot.py check for the port and baudrate.
 Them go to line 31 and set ax.set_ylim(10, 30) for the amplitude of a sin function.

 5) restart arduino sinGraph and execute animation_plot.py.
 You should see a graph.

+This setup is just writing the value of a sin function on pin 0 of arduino.
+Now we can start to plot a real input as temperature.

+1) On the protoboard connect the output of LM35 to pin 0(A0) on the arduino, and supplie it power from arduino GND and 5V pins.

+2) Open TemperatureSensor on arduino interface and also open animation_plot.py, and check port and baudrate.

+3) Change the ylim on animation_plot.py to (0,30).

+4) Run arduino.

+5) execute animation_plot.py.